Sup2point0/stranger-quarkdown/docs/reference/squark-charm.md

 </div>

-The squark charm is an extended squark which should go under the `# h1` title of a page, providing metadata and directives for how Squarkdown should squarkup the page.
+The squark charm is an extended squark which should go under the `# h1` title of a page.
+It provides all the metadata and instructions for how Squarkdown should squarkup the page.

 <br>